yasglobal/schema-for-article/readme.txt

 This plugin helps:

-* Helps your site to earn rich snippets in Google’s SERP.
+* Helps your site to earn rich snippets in Google's SERP.
 * Does not depend on other plugins or external code.
 * Is simple to install: plug-and-play, no need to configure anything.